sethiyap/agar-bactopia-pipeline/README.md

 If a reviewed table is available, the standalone MLST values are written back into `mlst_scheme`, `mlst_st`, and `mlst_profile` in the reviewed TSV.

+## Copy Finished Results Back To RDS

+After the pipeline finishes on Gadi, use the packaged Gadi-to-RDS upload helper:

+- `scripts/transfer_gadi_to_rds.sh`: the transfer helper
+- `scripts/jobsubmission_transfer_gadi_to_rds.pbs`: the PBS wrapper to submit on Gadi

+The recommended submission pattern is shell `export ...` followed by `qsub -V`.
+This avoids the PBS environment-size problems that can happen with `qsub -v`, especially when `RDS_INCLUDE_DIRS` contains multiple comma-separated paths.

+You must set `RDS_SFTP_USER` explicitly for uploads.
+The packaged helper keeps the RDS host default, but it does not hardcode any personal username or password.

+The packaged wrapper now defaults these paths onto scratch when you do not override them:

+- `DEBUG_LOG_DIR=/scratch/rg42/${USER}/transfer_logs`
+- `RDS_UPLOAD_MANIFEST_DIR=/scratch/rg42/${USER}/.rds_transfer_manifests`

+The packaged wrapper also skips these by default unless you override the
+settings:

+- `RDS_EXCLUDE_DIRS=_work`
+- `RDS_EXCLUDE_FILES=.nextflow.log,.nextflow.log.*`

+By default, the detailed `transfer_gadi_to_rds.*.run.log` is deleted after a successful transfer so scratch does not fill with stale debug traces.
+If you want to keep that helper log for a successful run, set `KEEP_DEBUG_LOG=1` before `qsub`.

+For authentication, `sftp` will usually prompt for your RDS password unless your Gadi session already has working SSH key or agent-based authentication for that RDS endpoint.

+### Useful Transfer Controls

+- `RDS_IGNORE_MANIFEST=1` forces a requeue when files were already recorded in the upload manifest but need to be uploaded again.
+- `RDS_PRIORITIZE_UPLOADS=0` skips the extra ranking step and can help on very large trees with many small files.
+- `RDS_INCLUDE_DIRS` is source-relative and prefix-based.
+It works for exact file paths too, but not shell globs like `*_bracken_only`.
+- `RDS_EXCLUDE_DIRS` defaults to `_work`, so noisy workflow scratch directories are skipped by default.
+- `RDS_EXCLUDE_FILES` defaults to `.nextflow.log,.nextflow.log.*`, so those
+  Nextflow log files are skipped by default.
+- `RDS_EXCLUDE_PATHS` is available when you want to exclude specific source-relative paths rather than whole directory prefixes or basename patterns.

 ### Copy A Finished Batch Results Root